publiclab/publiclab-archive/notes/purl/01-26-2021/what-are-some-affordable-methods-of-air-quality-monitoring-in-new-orleans.md

 ---
-title: "What are some affordable methods of air quality monitoring in New Orleans?"\ntagnames: 'air-quality, question:air-quality, air-quality-monitoring'
+title: "What are some affordable methods of air quality monitoring in New Orleans?"

+tagnames: 'air-quality, question:air-quality, air-quality-monitoring'
 author: purl
 path: /notes/purl/01-26-2021/what-are-some-affordable-methods-of-air-quality-monitoring-in-new-orleans.md
 nid: 25544